marbl/ModDotPlot/README.md

 Run `moddotplot static` with a config file, rather than (sample syntax).
 Recommended when creating a really customized plot.
 Used instead of `-f/--fasta`.

-`-b / --bed <.bed file>`
+`-l / --load <.bedpe file>`

 Create a plot from a previously computed pairwise bed file.
 Skips Average Nucleotide Identity computation.
 Used instead of `-f/--fasta`.
+Will only accept paired-end bed files produced by ModDotPlot.

 `-w / --window <int>`

 Window size.
 Unlike interactive mode, only one matrix will be created, so this represents the *only* window size.
 Default is set to `n/1000` (eg. 3000bp for a 3Mbp sequence).

-`--no-bed <bool>`
+`--no-bedpe <bool>`

 Skip output of bed file.